jupyterlab/jupyterlab/tutorial/documents.md

 Created by the Document Manager and passed to widget factories and widget extensions.
 They are used to provide an abstracted interface to the session and contents API from jupyter-js-services for the given model.
-They are tied to a model can be shared between widgets.
+They are tied to a model and can be shared between widgets.
+The reason for a separate context and model is so that it is easy to create model factories and the heavy lifting of the context is left to the Document Manager.

 ## Document Wrapper
 The top level widget created by the Document Manager that wraps the widget